MikeLanier/JMaze/README.md

   * number of monsters to battle is based on the size of the maze
   * monsters move around the maze at random
   * monsters can appear anywhere
   * entrance cell will be the bottom of a staircase, exit the top.
-For the 3D in maze view, draw and up/down staircase.
+    * For the 3D in maze view, draw and up/down staircase.
+    * For the 2D display, draw cell with hash marks
 * _BUG:_ when I hit the right arrow, focus change to the a TextField control.
 Using 2, 4, 6, 8 on the keypad for now.
-(9/28/17) Update.
+  * (9/28/17) Update.
 Tried a kludge
 where I forward keypress events on a control field to the maze.
 But, it seems, sometimes the arrows move focus around the controls.
 Something I really don't want to happen.
 Need to rethink this.
+  * Also need to think about other keys for controls.
+Some keyboards don't have a keypad
 * Look for a way to post events from the ControlPanel to be caught by the MainFrm or Maze display panel
-* on change to entrance/exit combo box, validate selection
 * look at other algorithms
 * need to learn how to "package" my app so that I can run it outside of the IDE.
 Maven or Gradle may be the solution for this.
 Intellij seems to already have a hook for Maven
+## 09/28/2017
+* ~~pick start cell by clicking the random button~~
+  * ~~change x or y of start cell and update the display~~
+  * ~~click the random button, update the controls and display~~
 ## 09/27/2017
 * ~~prelim for using this...~~
   * ~~randomly add rooms~~